adz21c/Periturf/docs/Extending.md

 ### Extensionable Extensions

-It might be your extension can also work as a base to more components or have its behaviour further altered.
+It might be your extension can also have its behaviour altered through further extension.
 One way to achieve this is to repeat the fluent configuration convention on top of itself.
 Modify your *configurator* to accept *specification* interfaces.
 From there other extensions can repeat the convention on top of your code.

-For example:
+Here we can see MyExtension has changed to also take in specifications and construct its "InternalObject" using components provided by those specifications.

 ```csharp
 namespace Periturf.MyExtension